bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 11.8.0

+External access to brokers can now be achived through the cluster's Kafka service.

+- `service.nodePort` -> deprecated  in favor of `service.nodePorts.client` and `service.nodePorts.external`

 ### To 11.7.0

 The way to configure the users and passwords changed.
 Now it is allowed to create multiple users during the installation by providing the list of users and passwords.